mostbill/xmm-meqs/README.md

 ## Data

-- XMM-OM SUSS
+- _XMM-OM SUSS_

-- 3XMM-DR8
+- _3XMM-DR8_

 ## Software

-- TOPCAT
+- _TOPCAT_

 ## Usage

 - luminosity.py

-The main.
-Run it to group the source from the _fits_ file automatically.
-Check the _main_ part to derive the brevity luminosities (UV, X-ray), carry out linear fitting and so on.
+The entry of the whole code family.
+Run it to:

+1. Group the source from the _fits_ file automatically.

+2. Check the _main_ part to:

+    - Derive the brevity luminosities, $\alpha_{OX}$ for every source (UV, X-ray).

+    - Carry out the linear fitting to the data.

+    - Compute the Signal-to-Noise-Ratio (SN ratios) for every source.

 - estimation.py

-Sub-code for the $luminosity.py$, as stated in the top of the code.
+Sub-code for the _luminosity.py_, as stated in the top of the code.

 - wash_fits.py

-Sub-code for the $luminosity.py$, as stated in the top of the code.
+Sub-code for the _luminosity.py_, as stated in the top of the code.

 - match.py

-Sub-code for the $luminosity.py$, as stated in the top of the code.
+Sub-code for the _luminosity.py_, as stated in the top of the code.